Updated March 10, 2022

 - Live Oak is committed to the health and safety of our students, our faculty and staff, our families, and our broader community.
 Live Oak will adhere to guidelines regarding school openings and closures as established by the Center for Disease Control, the California Department of Public Health, the San Francisco Public Health Department, and the California Association of Independent Schools.

-- Live Oak students social-emotional well-being and educational potential will be best served when our school can safely reopen for in-person learning.
+- Every Live Oak student’s social-emotional well-being and educational potential is best served by full time in-person learning.

-- Live Oak’s educational program, whether experienced in person or remotely, will be designed to support the potential and promise of each student while advancing equity, promoting diversity, and deepening inclusion in our school and broader community.
+- Live Oak’s educational program will be designed to support the potential and promise of each student while advancing equity, promoting diversity, and deepening inclusion in our school and broader community.

 COVID-19 Prevention & Mitigation Plan

-All adult persons entering campus will be required to complete a daily health screening that includes symptom screening, exposure screening, and temperature check.
-Employees will be asked to complete and submit the screening before arrival on campus daily through the provided screening form.
-Other adults on campus will complete a health screening led by the receptionist or designated administrator before entering campus.
+All employees will be required to complete a daily health screening that includes symptom screening, exposure screening, and temperature check.
+Employees will be asked to complete the screening before arrival on campus for work.

 Adults with symptoms or exposure to COVID-19 will not be allowed on campus.
 Students with symptoms will be sent home.
-Students who are waiting to be picked will wait in the school’s sick room, which will only be used for the purpose of isolating students with symptoms of COVID-19.
+Students who are waiting to be picked will wait in the school’s sick room.

 Family members of students and staff with symptoms of COVID-19 are encouraged to get tested promptly, before they can spread infection to students and staff.